Rookery Isles

 Cultural Renaissance

-Under the rule of House Sunspear, Azura experiences a cultural and magical renaissance.
+Under the Celestial Court, Azura experiences a cultural and magical renaissance.
 Intellectual gatherings and symposia celebrating magical achievements and scholarly pursuits are once again held in the grand halls of Azurath, drawing visitors from across the Rookery Isles.
 The guilds flourish, continuing to innovate and set high standards of excellence in their respective crafts.
 Nations continue to seek the expertise of Azura's magi to plan and enhance their own scholarly and magical gatherings, strengthening cultural bonds and fostering diplomatic relations.
 The people of Azura, now free from the shadows of oppression, embrace their cultural heritage with renewed passion.

 Economic Prosperity

-The strategic alliances with other nations, fostered by House Sunspear, have brought economic prosperity to Azura.
+The strategic alliances with other nations, fostered by the Celestial Court, have brought economic prosperity to Azura.
 Trade routes are secure, and the wealth generated from these exchanges is used to further fortify the land and support the guilds.
 The skilled magi, scholars, and enchanters of Azura continue to excel, contributing to the nation's strength and resilience.

 The Power